Tipped Minimum Wage by State: The 2026 Guide Every Restaurant Owner Needs

 What is the 80/20 rule?
 The DOL's "80/20 rule" dictates that if a tipped employee spends more than 20% of their workweek doing non-tipped duties that directly support tipped work (like rolling silverware), you must pay them the full minimum wage for that excess time.
 You cannot claim a tip credit for those hours.

 How does this impact my 2026 W-2 reporting?
 While wages and tip credits dictate what you pay employees, your W-2 reporting dictates how they pay taxes.
 For 2026, ensure all voluntarily reported tips that allow you to take the tip credit are aggregated and exported correctly to Box 12, Code TP.
+Use a compliance checklist to verify your setup before year-end.

 Ready to Simplify OBBBA Compliance?